A few months ago I thought I’m done with protein powder – it prevents me from losing belly fat. Just a guess based on nothing.

 Pros: Taste, Organic, Non-GMO, Gluten Free, Dairy Free, Soy Free, Made in the USA with many Canadian ingredients – Buy on Amazon for $18/2.05 lbs

 I first saw Orgain in Costco in the US and couldn’t believe my eyes – $30 for organic clean protein powder, too good to be true?!
 After the first sip mixed with plain water, me and my husband were screaming “OMG”.
 It tasted like chocolate milk.
 Seriously, it tastes phenomenal although I tried only chocolate flavour.
 Smooth texture, super tasty and even has some tiny crystals that remind me of crumbled Oreo cookies.
 Amazing in baking too, 0 aftertaste.

 Orgain is definitely the winner in terms of price and taste of all plant based protein powders I ever tried.
 Highly recommended!

 How to Use Protein Powder

 My first choice is to be able to mix clean protein powder with water and it will taste good.
 It’s easy and saves calories.
 Hence, this post.
 I also like to add it to a smoothie for a post-workout recovery or snack.
 Quite often it makes its way into my morning oatmeal.
 I also love to bake with protein powder to make desserts further guilt free.
 It works best in muffins.
-You can visit a full category of protein powder snacks and desserts on my blog.

 As for making smoothies, I use Blendtec and absolutely love it!